 - Srinagar to Lamayuru – Day 2

 - Sightseeing in Leh City – Day 4

 The Morning of the 5th day came with a little bad news for us.
 Rakesh Ji was feeling light fever and an upset stomach.
 Thankfully though, as he is a regular trekker and a guide, he was carrying his own set of medicines.

 We had a cup of hot tea and checked out by 7.00 AM.
 We wanted to reach Khardung La early as this will be the first test of Cutie Pie (my Wagon R) in the high passes.
 So we wanted to keep some extra time on our hands if required.

 It was a pleasant day with a clear sky.
 We packed the stuff and after some medication, for Rakesh Ji, we started our charge for mighty Khardung La.

 Hotel in Hunder

-Nevertheless, we dropped a WhatsApp message to the owner of Merak guest house and prayed he will receive it before we reach there as we too will be without proper network for the next 4 – 5 days.
+Nevertheless, we dropped a WhatsApp message to the owner of Merak’s guest house and prayed he will receive it before we reach there.
+In Merak as well, we were to be without a proper network for the next 4 – 5 days.